How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What happens if a borrower defaults on a promissory note in Arizona?

 Upon default, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and file suit in Arizona court.
-Lenders have 6 years from the date of default to file a lawsuit under Arizona's statute of limitations for written contracts.
+For a demand note, the 6-year limitation period runs from the date demand for payment is made.

 How much notice must a lender give before demanding repayment in Arizona?